EyebrowHairs/eyebrowhairs.zettel.page/index.md

 ## 🌷🌱🌹 Welcome to my digital garden! 🌼🌿🌻
 :::

-[Part-blog and part-personal wiki, this is a place where I curate and share useful notes!]{.ui .center .aligned}
+Part-blog and part-personal wiki, this is a place where I curate and share useful notes!

+Disclaimer: *Nothing is permanent.*

 :::{.ui .basic .horizontal .segments}